Toxo666/flow.nodered.shelly3em/README.md

         file: { module : 'localfilesystem' }
         },
 ```
+Otherwise you must backup and restore context variables on nodered restart.

 What to do?
 Prize calculation on changed prizes with correct historical data. eg: When change cost/month -> calculate prize from history until today with old cost/month but from now on with new cost/month and summarize it.